mitelg/doko-app/README.md

 doko-app
 ========

-this is a small web app to save points for players of the german game "Doppelkopf"
+this is a small web app to save points for players of the german card game "Doppelkopf"

 based on Symfony 3